joh-ga/RubyCrumbler/README.md

 **Data Cleaning:** This includes removing redundant whitespaces, punctuation (redundant dots), special symbols (e.g., line break, new line), hash tags, HTML tags, and URLs.<br>
 **Normalization:** This includes removing punctuation symbols (dot, colon, comma, semicolon, exclamation and question mark).<br>
 **Normalization (lowercase):** This includes removing punctuation symbols (dot, colon, comma, semicolon, exclamation and question mark) as well as converting the text into lowercase.<br>
-**Normalization (contractions):** This includes removing punctuation symbols (dot, colon, comma, semicolon, exclamation and question mark) as well as converting contractions (abbreviation for a sequence of words like “don’t”) into their original form (e.g., do not).<br>
+**Normalization (contractions):** This includes removing punctuation symbols (dot, colon, comma, semicolon, exclamation and question mark) as well as converting contractions (abbreviation for a sequence of words like “don’t”) into their original form (e.g., do not).
+Note: German contractions are always converted with the definite article and include only very colloquial contractions (unterm - unter dem).
+Contractions like "zum" are not transformed into "zu dem", because expressions like "zum Beispiel" usually remain unchanged.
+The list of contractions can be found in the source code and can be customized as needed.<br>

 ***Natural Language Processing – Tasks***<br>
 **Tokenization:** This includes splitting the pre-processed data into individual characters or tokens.<br>
 **Stopword Removal:** Stopwords are words that do not carry much meaning but are important grammatically as, for example, “to” or “but”.
 This feature includes the removal of stopwords.<br>
 **Stemming:** This includes the reduction of a word to its stem (a character sequence shared by related words) by clipping inflectional and partially derivational suffixes.
 A word’s stem therefore does not necessarily have to be a semantically meaningful word.
 Word stems and lemmatized base forms may overlap.
-Examples: computing - compute, sung - sung, obviously - obvious.<br>
+Examples: computing - comput, sung - sung, obviously - obvious.<br>
 **Lemmatization:** This includes reduction of a word to its semantic base form according to POS classification.
 Lemmatized base forms and word stems may overlap.
 Examples: computing - compute, sung - sing, obviously - obviously.<br>
 **Part-of-Speech Tagging (POS):** This includes identifying and labeling the parts of speech of text data.<br>
 **Named Entity Recognition (NER):** This includes labeling the so-called named entities in the data such as persons, organizations, and places.<br>